Rf2025/finalTest/README.md

 # Getting Started with Create React App
 This is is fullstack web application, built with node js,react and sql for the database

-This project is a mock ecomerce website that sells car performaance parts it is built with plain react js, node js, react boostrap and css, the product section display products that are retreived from a SQL database.
+This project is a mock ecomerce website that sells car performance parts it is built with plain react js, node js, react boostrap and css, the product section display products that are retreived from a SQL database.

 Features: The website allows the filtering of products, we can sort porducts by price low to high, high to low, and a-z,